Skip to main content

 As an important note, if you received any rebate on your loan in excess of your loan closing costs, you have nothing to depreciate; therefore, a second asset and journal entry is not required.

 Want REI Hub to take it off your plate completely?
-We charge $75 to analyze your closing statement and create the property purchase journal on your behalf.
+We charge $75 to analyze your closing disclosure and create the property purchase journal on your behalf.